 The first challenge is choosing the right new year business card greetings.
 The exact message you should choose will differ according to your brand and the recipient, but there are a few tips to keep in mind.

 Keep It Short and Sweet

 Although a card gives you plenty of space to write a message, there’s no need to include more than just a phrase or two.
 A long message may make clients you barely know feel uncomfortable.
-Remember, a holiday greeting card is not the same as the holiday letter you send to family and close friends — just expressing your gratitude is enough.
+Remember, holiday greeting cards are not the same as the holiday letter you send to family and close friends.
+Just expressing your gratitude is enough.